-The current Placement Learning Policy covers placements undertaken at all levels of study which are a.) approved components of Imperial degree programmes or b.) approved for extra ECTS credit, but excludes student activities for which academic credit is not awarded, such as purely extracurricular part-time, term-time and vacation work which students have arranged for themselves; Field trips and site visits.
+&lt;sup>2 The current Placement Learning Policy covers placements undertaken at all levels of study which are a.) approved components of Imperial degree programmes or b.) approved for extra ECTS credit, but excludes student activities for which academic credit is not awarded, such as purely extracurricular part-time, term-time and vacation work which students have arranged for themselves; Field trips and site visits.
 This policy includes clinical placements which form part of the undergraduate medicine course, although it is noted that as an exception such placements are subject to School of Medicine protocols and not the College Good Practice for External curriculum-based placements

-3 On rare occasions the local supervisor may be a member of Imperial College staff who is located at the PRI, in which case there remains a requirement for a College-based supervisor.
+&lt;sup>3 On rare occasions the local supervisor may be a member of Imperial College staff who is located at the PRI, in which case there remains a requirement for a College-based supervisor.

-4 On rare occasions the local supervisor may be a member of Imperial College staff who is located at the partner institution, in which case there remains a requirement for a College-based supervisor.

-Guidance: Procedures for the Approval and Review of Split PhDs Imperial Recognised Locations (IRL) Registration for a doctoral programme of a student studying full-time at a specialist research institution where the proposed College supervisor is based full-time.
+Procedures for the Approval, Renewal and Review of Partner Research Institutions (PRIs) Split PhD Registration for a doctoral programme of a student undertaking a specified duration of their research training at an overseas institution. $\circ$ with which the university has established links and/or connections and/or $\circ$ in cases where the research problem required local fieldwork, for example, the study of a particular aspect of geology or biology.
+Provides for each student to be guided jointly by a Imperial supervisor and a suitably qualified local advisor at the Institution where the candidate is engaged in research.
+A minimum period of attendance at Imperial is required.
+A successful student would receive an Imperial College London award.
+Guidance: Procedures for the Approval and Review of Split PhDs Imperial Registration for a doctoral programme of a student studying full-time at a Recognised specialist research institution where the proposed Imperial supervisor is Locations (IRL) based full-time.
 In such cases these locations offer particular research opportunities that are not available elsewhere, and are the only place that the research can be done.
-A successful student would receive an Imperial College award.
+A successful student would receive an Imperial award.
 Guidance: Procedure for the Approval of Imperial Recognised Locations